cmake-basis/BASIS/README.md

 ------------

 See the [installation instructions][7] or the [INSTALL.txt](/INSTALL.txt) file.

-Also for details on where the binary files, the auxiliary data, and the documentation files get installed.
+Information on where the executables and libraries, the auxiliary data, and the documentation files get installed is also available there.

 Help